 The improvements that a tenant can make without the owner’s consent are listed in Schedule 1 of the Agricultural Tenancies Act, as follows:

-The Tribunal can also approve tenants’ improvements if they are determined to be suitable and desirable.
+The NCAT can also approve tenants’ improvements if they are determined to be suitable and desirable.

 Like tenant improvements, there are situations where the owner can make improvements with or without the tenant’s consent.